SSL Check CSR

 The CSR contains several fields that are used to identify the certificate owner.
 These fields are based on the X.509 standard and are required for the CA to understand who the certificate is for.
 The most common fields you will need to provide when generating a CSR are:

-• Common Name (CN): This should be the fully qualified domain name (FQDN) of your website, for example, %%HTMLBLOCK_0%%.
+• Common Name (CN): This should be the fully qualified domain name (FQDN) of your website; for example, www.yourdomain.com or *.yourdomain.com for a wildcard certificate.

 • Organization (O): The legal name of your organization.
 For a business, this would be the officially registered name.

 • Organizational Unit (OU): The department or division within your organization.
-This is often set to something like %%HTMLBLOCK_1%% or %%HTMLBLOCK_2%%.
+This is often set to something like "IT Department" or "Information Security".

 • Locality (L): The city or locality where your organization is located.